-Chinese citizens outside Chinese territory should obey the laws and regulations of the countries they are in, and respect the local customs and practices.
-They should strictly adhere to the permitted limit of stay granted by the country concerned as specified in their visa or permit of residence.
+When you are outside Chinese territory, you should obey the laws and regulations of the countries you are in, and respect the local customs and practices.
+You should strictly adhere to the permitted limit of stay granted by the country concerned as specified in your visa or permit of residence.